felixn11/LaravelAPI-1/readme.md

 ## Sidenote
 The project AngularJS-frontend is in development and can be used to test the API.
 This is still a proof of concept of an AngularJS Single Page Application which later can be used as input for the new Content Management System of Not On Paper.
+See git@gitlab.notonpaper.nl:nopfno/angularjs-frontend.git